 Disassembly of the dam, a $300,000 project, was big news in the town.
 Students from the Becket Washington School cheered when an excavator knocked the concrete block down and dragged it away, the Associated Press reported.
 The students whose school overlooks the dam have spent the past few years participating in a program with Trout Unlimited to restock salmon in the watershed.

 "This dam was a big part of the area's industrial past," said Tim Purinton, a river restoration planner for the Riverways Program.
-"Now, its removal can
+"Now, its removal can help the local economy by attracting more fishermen."

 A second-home town